sammy508/selenium/README.md

 # Frames/iframes in selenium

       We can handle frames in Selenium.
 A frame is an HTML element that keeps a document within another document in a page.
 HTML has the <frame> or <iframe> tags for embedding a frame inside a document.
-This method is used to identify a frame with the help of frame id and then switch the focus to that particular frame   <br>
+This method is used to identify a frame with the help of frame id and then switch the focus to that particular frame

       eg:-
       driver.switch_to.frame("Id or a Name of frame")  <br>